 English

-Welcome back!
-This half term, our English work will be centred around Goodnight Mister Tom by Michelle Magorian – a powerful and moving story set during World War II.
-Through this novel, children will explore themes of friendship, trust, resilience, and the impact of war on everyday lives.
-As we read, we will discuss characters’ feelings and choices, helping pupils to develop empathy and a deeper understanding of life during this historical period.
+This Summer half term, our English work will be centred around Kensuke’s Kingdom by Michael Morpurgo – a rich and engaging story of adventure, survival, and friendship.
+Through this novel, children will explore themes such as resilience, trust, and the relationship between humans and the natural world.
+As we read, we will continue to discuss characters’ thoughts and feelings, helping pupils to deepen their understanding and develop empathy.

 _________________________________________________